Jen Selter Flaunts Tight Physique In Rainbow Bikini

 The video-clip showed Selter standing close to the ocean in the late afternoon, judging by the golden light.
 She placed one hand on her hip while taking a sip from a bottle.

 Selter had on a two-piece bathing suit featuring a striking print in pastel rainbow colors that added a whimsical vibe to the shot.
 It had a pair of thong bottoms that showcased her tight glutes.
-She paired it with a top boasting a V-shaped detail on the front that teased plenty of cleavage.
+She teamed it with a top boasting a V-shaped detail on the front that teased some cleavage.

 Selter wore her light brown hair parted in a middle part and styled in straight strands, which she pulled over left shoulder.